Avatar (2009 film)

-Avatar premiered at the Odeon Leicester Square in London on December 10, 2009, and was released in the United States on December 18.
-The film received positive reviews from critics, who highly praised its groundbreaking visual effects, though the story received some criticism for being derivative.
-During its theatrical run, the film broke several box office records, including becoming the highest-grossing film of all time.
-In July 2019, this position was overtaken by Avengers: Endgame, but with a re-release in China in March 2021, it returned to becoming the highest-grossing film since then.
-Adjusted for inflation, Avatar is the second-highest-grossing movie of all time, only behind Gone with the Wind (1939), with a total of a little more than $3.5 billion.
-It also became the first film to gross more than $2 billion and the best-selling video title of 2010 in the United States.
+Avatar premiered at the Odeon Leicester Square theater in London on December 10, 2009, and was released in the United States on December 18 by 20th Century Fox.
+The film received positive reviews from critics, who praised its groundbreaking visual effects, though the plot received criticism for being derivative.
+The film broke several box office records, including becoming the highest-grossing film of all time, surpassing Cameron's previous film, Titanic.
+It also became the first film to gross more than $2 billion, and was the best-selling video title of 2010 in the United States.
+Adjusted for inflation, Avatar grossed around $4 billion, making it the second-highest-grossing film of all time, behind Gone with the Wind (1939).

-Avatar was nominated for nine awards at the 82nd Academy Awards, winning three, and received numerous other accolades.
-The success of the film also led to electronics manufacturers releasing 3D televisions and caused 3D films to increase in popularity.
-Its success led to the Avatar franchise, which includes the sequels The Way of Water (2022), Fire and Ash (2025), Avatar 4 (2029), and Avatar 5 (2031).
+Avatar received nine nominations at the 82nd Academy Awards, winning three awards, and received numerous other accolades.
+The success of the film led to an increase in popularity of 3D films, and to electronics manufacturers releasing 3D televisions.
+Avatar was followed by the sequels Avatar: The Way of Water (2022) and Avatar: Fire and Ash (2025), with two more sequels in development.

 Plot

 In 2154, Earth suffers from resource exhaustion and ecological collapse.
-The Resources Development Administration (RDA) mines the valuable mineral unobtanium on Pandora, a lush habitable moon orbiting a gas giant in the Alpha Centauri star system.
-Pandora, whose atmosphere is inhospitable to humans, is inhabited by the Na'vi, 10 ft, blue-skinned, sapient humanoids that live in harmony with nature.
+The Resources Development Administration (RDA) mines the valuable mineral unobtanium on Pandora, a lush habitable moon in the Alpha Centauri star system.
+Pandora is inhabited by the Na'vi, a 10 ft, blue-skinned, sapient humanoid species that live in harmony with nature.

-To explore Pandora, genetically matched human scientists control Na'vi-human hybrids called "avatars".
-Paraplegic former Marine Jake Sully is recruited by the RDA to replace his deceased identical twin, who had signed up to be an operator.
-Avatar Program head Dr. Grace Augustine considers Jake inadequate, but accepts him as an operator.
+To explore Pandora, human scientists control Na'vi-human hybrid bodies called "avatars".
+Each avatar is genetically matched with a human operator.
+Jake Sully, a paraplegic veteran of the United States Marines, is recruited as an operator after the death of his identical twin, who was training as an operator.
+The head of the Avatar Program, Dr. Grace Augustine, allows Jake to take the place of his twin, but considers him inadequate.

-While escorting the avatars of Grace and Dr. Norm Spellman, Jake's avatar is attacked by Pandoran wildlife and flees into the forest, where he is rescued by the Na'vi princess Neytiri.
-Suspicious of Jake, she takes him to her clan.
-Neytiri's mother, Mo'at, the clan's spiritual leader, orders her daughter to initiate Jake into their society.
+While Jake, Grace and Dr. Norm Spellman are in their avatars in the forest, Jake is attacked by wild animals.
+He flees deep into the wilderness, where he is rescued by a female Na'vi named Neytiri.
+Suspicious of Jake, she takes him to her clan, the Omaticaya.
+Mo'at, the clan's spiritual leader and the mother of Neytiri, orders her daughter to initiate Jake into their society.

-Colonel Miles Quaritch, head of RDA's security force, promises Jake that the company will restore the use of his legs if he provides information about the Na'vi and their gathering place, the giant Hometree, under which is a rich deposit of unobtanium.
-Learning of this, Grace transfers herself, Jake, and Norm to an outpost.
-Jake and Neytiri fall in love as Jake is initiated into the tribe, and they choose each other as mates.
-When Jake attempts to disable a bulldozer threatening a sacred Na'vi site, Administrator Parker Selfridge orders Hometree destroyed.
+Colonel Miles Quaritch, head of the RDA's security force, promises Jake that the company will restore the use of his legs if he provides information about the Na'vi and their gathering place, the giant Hometree, which sits atop a rich deposit of unobtanium.
+Jake and Neytiri fall in love as Jake is initiated into the clan, and they choose each other as mates.
+When Jake attempts to disable a bulldozer threatening a sacred Na'vi site, RDA administrator Parker Selfridge orders the destruction of Hometree.